CoLRev-Environment/bib-dedupe/paper/paper.md

 BibDedupe provides duplicate identification functionality, which performs with zero false positives on a dataset comprising over 160,000 records.
 It builds on carefully crafted rules and high-quality training data to ensure effectiveness, transparency, and reproducibility.
 The evaluation runs automatically and provides a solid foundation for continuous improvements and additions of datasets.
-We intend to incorporate additional datasets and continue refining the rules and procedures.
+I intend to incorporate additional datasets and continue refining the rules and procedures.

 <!--
 going forward, BibDedupe will adopt an approach similar to GROBID, and focus on high-quality training and evaluation data (https://grobid.readthedocs.io/en/latest/Principles/#training-data-qualitat-statt-quantitat)